admin@alphaasbestos.com.au

 When Was Asbestos Banned in Australia?

-Whilst the first recorded case of asbestosis in Australia dates back to 1933 in New South Wales, it wasn’t until 31 December 2003 that asbestos was completely banned in Australia.
+Whilst the first recorded case of asbestosis in Australia dates back to 1933 in New South Wales, it wasn’t until more than 70 years later that asbestos was compltely banned in Australia.

 The asbestos ban made it illegal to import, manufacture, transport, storage, sale, use and re-use asbestos products in Australia.